Hiking hats for women serve many purposes. Hats can be stylish, warm, sun-shading or provide many other uses.

 The adjustable plastic snapback will fit even the smallest of heads and the visor comes pre-curved for shading your face.

 You can wear your hair up in a ponytail through the snapback of this hat or wear it in braids.
-A trucker hat is great for many hairstyles.
+A trucker hat is a great option for many hairstyles.

-This wide brim sun hat has a UPF rating of 50+ and it’s perfect for those summer days on the trail when the sun is beating down.
+This wide brim sun hat has a UPF rating of 50+ and it’s perfect for those hot days on the trail when sun rays are beating down.

-It’s available in six different colors and features a drawstring closure to keep it on during windy days.
+This floppy hat is available in six different colors and features a drawstring closure to keep it on in windy conditions.

-This hat protects from the sun and has excellent ventilation.
+This hat protects from the sun and has excellent ventilation for hot weather hikes.
 It even includes button snaps for customizing the brim to your liking.